undici77/CodeStyle/C_CodeStyle.md

 ## Code formatting

-- Curly brackets are placed on new line
+- Curly brackets are placed alone on new line
 - Use tab and not space to indent from margin in order to allow different tab size (2,4,8)
-- Use space and not tab to align statement, variable and assignment
+- Use space and not tab to align statement, variable and assignment so different tab size will not affect this alignment
 - Declare only **one** variable per line
 - It's preferred initialize variables not in line, in order to divide declaration from initialization
 - Use only one statement per line without mixing assignments and comparisons, or using multiple assignments
-- Use always round brackets in mathematical calculations and return statement
+- Always use round brackets in mathematical calculations and return statement

 ## Control flow

-- Avoid as much as possible to use multiple **return** within functions, especially if these are complex: concentrate them at the beginning and / or at the end
+- Avoid as much as possible use multiple **return** within functions, especially if these are complex: concentrate them at the beginning and / or at the end
 - Use the **break** only and exclusively in **switch/case** constructs
 - Avoid using **continue** if not for very strong optimizations
 - Use **goto** only if strictly necessary (like for multiple error handling, only if exceptions are not handled)
 - No numeric constant should appear in the code unless it is absolutely obvious and / or commented out: use **const**, **sizeof**, **enum**, **define** instead
-- Avoid using a **!(not)** in the **if** condition if **else** exists
+- Avoid using **!(not)** in the **if** condition if **else** exists
 - Use **if** in compact form **only for bool** variables (not for pointers). → **if (bool)** or **if (! bool)**
 - Use **for** only in the form with the same variable in initialization, control and increment and everything is always executed (ie without other possibilities of exit), otherwise use **while**
 - All **switch** must have a default